EIK-LUG/oop-in-java/Week1/README.md

-# oop-in-java
+# Week 1

-This repository contains some practice exercises to accompany the lectures.

-First week:

 You've been overloaded with too much new information, now try doing something and see if the pieces start falling into place.
-The main focus on the first week is on very basic object oriented programming design not the implementation details yet.
+The main focus on the first week is on basic language constructs and very basic object oriented programming design.
+Not the implementation details yet.

 If you want to practice the working details in addition to the PracticeSnippets then I suggest: [java introduction](https://www.hackerrank.com/domains/java/java-introduction)